 There was a phrase I heard 25 or so years ago when I was in the radio industry: “If a shark stops swimming, it dies.”
 With that in mind, does your school “close” during the summer?
 Do the activities at your school completely “stop?”
 Does it completely shut down in July so that everyone has four weeks to themselves before ramping it back up in August again?
-If so, you could be losing potential parents that are moving into your area.
+If so, you could be losing the possibility of connecting with parents with children who are moving into your area.

 Don’t think that people are moving in?
 In difficult economic times, some parents leave to pursue new job opportunities, but some parents actually move to your school’s market for the same reason!
 Some parents may have to move in with their parents in order to weather the storm – yet they still want their children to go to a Catholic school.
 If your school office is closed, you’ll miss these phone calls and requests for a tour.

 In turbulent economic times, companies transfer employees to new job locations.
 Company transfers are done during the summer to coincide with fiscal years that begin in July, and to not disrupt children during the school year.
 If your school is closed, you’ll miss their phone call and request for a tour.

 There may be people who are relocating from California or New England back East to where housing is more affordable.
 If you’re closed, you’ll miss their phone call and request for a tour.